alevdg/alevdg/README.md

 <h1 align="center">Hi 👋, I'm Alessandra</h1>
 <h3 align="center">A passionate frontend developer from Italy</h3>
+<h3 align="center">I am passionate about web development, graphic design and digital marketing.
+I aspire to create websites that grasp the attention or the users.
+I have a curious mind and a determined will, I constantly strive to learn and deepen my skills.
+I make sure to be updated with the latest tech news and new social trends that nurture my creativity and knowledge. </h3>

-- 🌱 I’m currently learning **freeCodeCamp's Responsive Web Design course to polish my knowledge and improve my current skills e**
+- 🌱 I’m currently learning **freeCodeCamp's Responsive Web Design course to polish my knowledge and improve my current skills **

 - 🌱 I’m planning to lear **React,Framer,Spline**